flutter/website/faq.md

 on a screen deeply nested in your app, without starting from the home screen after every reload.

+### How is 'hot reload' different from 'full restart'?

+Hot Reload works by injecting updated source code files into the running Dart VM (Virtual Machine).
+This includes not only adding new classes, but also adding methods and fields to existing classes, and changing existing functions.
+A few types of code changes cannot be hot reloaded though:

+* Global variable initializers.
+* Static field initializers.
+* The `main()` method of the app.

 ### Where can I deploy my Flutter app?

 You can compile and deploy your Flutter app to iOS and Android.